Swapnil20001/kong-poc/README.md

                 pathType: Prefix

 ### Debugging

-a) If we want to use existing Application Load Balancer then just add following annotation in ALB ingress resource. alb.ingress.kubernetes.io/group.name: <Value>.
+a) If we want to use existing Application Load Balancer then just add following annotation in ALB ingress resource.

+  	 alb.ingress.kubernetes.io/group.name: <Value>.

 b) This annotation should be in both ingress resources from which Application Load Balancer created and also in the ingress resource, which we are going    to mentioned backend as a kong-proxy service.

 By this, we able to use existing Application Load Balancer

-Conclusion
+### Conclusion:-

 With all these setup, we are able to route Application Load balancer traffic through kong ingress controller to the application pod/service.